Filters:

 Elsevier Best Paper on Financial Institutions, Western Finance Association, 2020

-Theory and data suggest that the establishment of the Federal Reserve System (i) led to the emergence of the first shadow banking system, (ii) increased locally concentrated borrowing, and (iii) introduced new risks through reliance on short-term borrowing and public liquidity pass-through.
+The establishment of the Federal Reserve System (i) led to the emergence of the first shadow banking system, (ii) increased locally concentrated borrowing, and (iii) introduced new risks through reliance on short-term borrowing and public liquidity pass-through.

 Central banks provide public liquidity (through lending facilities and promises of bailouts) with the intent to stabilize the financial system.
 Even though this provision is restricted to member (regulated) banks, an interbank system can provide indirect access to nonmember (shadow) banks.
 We construct a model to understand how a banking network may change in the presence of central bank interventions and how those changes affect financial fragility.
 We provide evidence showing that the introduction of the Fed’s liquidity provision in 1913 increased systemic risk through three channels; it reduced aggregate liquidity, created a new source of financial contagion, and crowded out private insurance for smoothing cross-regional liquidity shocks (manifested through the geographic concentration of networks).